This week, we’ve asked the best outdoor specialists —our very own Outdoor Outreach staff! to tell us about their favorite hikes in San Diego County.

 Outdoor Outreach is a unique nonprofit agency with a mission to connect youth to the transformative power of the outdoors.
 In partnership with ten Title I high schools and various other youth-serving organizations, we use the outdoors to inspire youth to see possibility and opportunity in their lives, and realize the positive attitude and behavioral changes that help them become happy, healthy, and successful adults.
 Since 2000 we have served over 10,500 youth.

-Adventure Clubs adventure games afghanistan backcountry boulder clean brew brewfest CDT Continental Divide Trail craft beer Crawford Adventure Club el cajon Environmental Stewardship Events fest Fundraising Games Geocaching happy hour hike Hiking Leadership Lincoln Adventure Club Michael Hervey National Parks Non-Profit Outdoor Education Outdoor Recreation Outdoor Voices Partners Play Learn Serve Share Puzzle Pursuit Puzzles raglan ray nosse refugees Rock Climbing san diego Serve Share Snowboarding thru-hike volunteers Winter Youth Development
+adventure Adventure Clubs adventure games afghanistan backcountry boulder clean brew brewfest CDT Continental Divide Trail craft beer Crawford Adventure Club cycling el cajon Environmental Stewardship Events fest Fundraising Games Geocaching hike Hiking Leadership Lincoln Adventure Club Michael Hervey National Parks Non-Profit Outdoor Education Outdoor Recreation Outdoor Voices Partners Play Learn Serve Share Puzzle Pursuit Puzzles raglan refugees Rock Climbing san diego Serve Share Snowboarding thru-hike travel Winter Youth Development